 Introduction to air quality monitors

 VOC monitor measures the concentration of Formaldehyde (HCHO) and VOC in the air.
-VOC is cluster of volatile organic compound group of gases.
+VOC is a cluster of a volatile organic compound group of gases.
 Formaldehyde gas is a part of VOC.
-This particular monitor is more sensitive towards Formaldehyde.
+This particular monitor is more sensitive to Formaldehyde.
 However, it can detect other VOC gases as well.
 Formaldehyde is a naturally-occurring organic compound with the formula CH2O or HCHO.
 In the form of gas, Formaldehyde is colorless and flammable.
 It has a characteristic pungent, irritating odor.
 The monitor measures this gas from 0-5ppm with a resolution of 0.1ppm.
 The sensor accuracy is within 15% for even low values of concentration.
-Many a times, people are unaware of the ill effects of Formaldehyde pollution.
+Many times, people are unaware of the ill effects of Formaldehyde pollution.

 Technical details Formaldehyde/VOC sensor